Prostration: Judaism

 In Judaism, the Tanakh and Talmudic texts as well as writings of Gaonim and Rishonim indicate that prostration was very common among Jewish communities until some point during the Middle Ages.
+In the Book of Genesis, Abraham lay prostrate when God appeared to him to establish a covenant with him, in Genesis 17:3, and again in Genesis 17:17, and when three men visited him at the terebinths of Mamre.

-In Mishneh Torah, Maimonides states full prostration (with one's body pressed flat to the earth) should be practiced at the end of the Amidah, recited thrice daily.
+In Mishneh Torah, Maimonides states that full prostration (with one's body pressed flat to the earth) should be practiced at the end of the Amidah, recited thrice daily.
 Members of the Karaite denomination practice full prostrations during prayers.
 Traditionally, Orthodox Ashkenazi Jews prostrated during Rosh Hashana and Yom Kippur, as did Yemenite Jews during the Tachanun part of daily Jewish prayer.
 Ethiopian Jews traditionally prostrated during a holiday specific to their community known as Sigd.
 Sigd comes from a root word meaning prostration in Ge'ez, Aramaic, and Arabic.
 There is a movement among Talmide haRambam to revive prostration as a regular part of daily Jewish worship.

 Rabbinical Judaism teaches that when the High Priest spoke the Tetragrammaton in the Holy of Holies of the Temple in Jerusalem on Yom Kippur, the people in the courtyard were to prostrate themselves completely as they heard the name spoken aloud.

 Judaism forbids prostration directly on a stone surface in order to prevent conflation with similar practices of Canaanite polytheists.